Grant Recipient Files

 Grant Recipient Checklist

-Student Activities Advisors will go over this checklist with grant award recipients during the Pre-Event meeting.
+Student Activities Advisors will go over this checklist with grant award recipients during the pre-event advising meeting.

-Groups who are not required to attend a pre-event should submit the signed Statement of Agreement (No Pre-Event) to the Student Activities Office front desk (Coffman 126) or via email (email@example.com).
-Failure to submit the signed Statement of Agreement (No Pre-Event) within 10 business days of the award notification will result in forfeiture of the grant award.
+Groups who are not required to attend a pre-event should submit the signed Statement of Agreement to the Student Activities Office front desk (Coffman 126) or via email (firstname.lastname@example.org).
+Failure to submit the signed Statement of Agreement within 10 business days of the award notification will result in forfeiture of the grant award.

 Please note (RSO Groups): The SUA grant check will be written to the student group; therefore, the group must have a student group specific bank account to deposit the check.
 First time student group applicants must submit a Form W-9 with the student group’s Tax ID number included at the pre-event meeting.
+If this applies to your group, you will be notified via email after you receive your grant award email.
 Click here to view instructions for completing the Form W-9.

 As a part of the grant agreement, you must include the appropriate grant logos on all of your publicity for the event.